Amazon donation boosts innovative computer science education program

 "We look forward to seeing the impact students with varying backgrounds will have on our world after building these fundamental computer science skills.”

 More information about the donation is available in this Carnegie Mellon University School of Computer Science press release.
-To learn about the different ways you can engage with Amazon's scientific community, visit our Academic Engagements page.
+To learn about the different ways you can engage with Amazon's scientific community, visit our collaborations page.